 This site is a caring and self-care space.
 A space to help you to look after yourself, for your well-being and happiness.
 Dip into any of the pages on this site and you will find resources to support your mental health and well-being.

-For tips and activities to help manage any sleep issues, which can happen as a response to the stresses of the home confinement period, please visit the sleeping tips page.
+For tips and activities to help manage any sleep issues, which can happen due to the stresses of the current coronavirus period, please visit the sleeping tips page.

 The resources on this site are a set of skills to learn, like any other skills you have acquired or sports activities you have taken part in.
 So, as with any exercise, take it gently.
 Be kind to yourself, notice what you are experiencing, reflect on what you are feeling.
 Practise regularly to get the best health benefits for you.